ytrqua3/music-prefernce-country-classification/README.md

   - country-level classifier
       -> Solutions: <br/>
-            1. use weights to force the model to look at minorities
+            1. use weights to force the model to look at minorities(for Africa, East Asia, Latin-America, Anglo-America, Anglo-Europe and Oceania apply inverse frequence, others apply log frequency which is less aggressive)(less aggressive on regions with moderate train recall->not collapsing  and overfitting)<br/>
-            2. use oversampling (risk of sevre overfitting, but the sample size for certain countries is so small that it might help. also, only apply to regions with high entropy as the struggle with finding pattern.<br/>
+            2. use oversampling for Latin-America, Anglo-America, Anglo-Europe and Oceania (risk of overfitting, but since it is only predicting the dominant country, it might help the minorities without big tradeoff in overfitting)<br/>
-            3. to solve overfittng, increase the l2 penalty and decrease the num_leaves of lightgbm
+            3. to solve overfittng, increase the l2 penalty, min_data_in_leaf and decrease the num_leaves of lightgbm for regions that are overfitting<br/>

 Next Stages:<br/>